INAS 330: History

 The squadron shifted to INS Shikra, Mumbai from INS Garuda, Kochi in October 1995 and has been based there ever since.
 As always the Harpoons continue to remain the eyes and ears of the fleet.
 Aptly named the flying frigate, the Sea Kings continue to act as force multipliers while operating from INS Viraat, Godavari class frigates and Brahmaputra class frigates.
 The ship borne flights continue to execute multifarious missions in all weather – by day and night.

+The squadron was number plated on 14 June 2026 and its Sea King 42B fleet was retired.
+The squadron received 22 Nau Sena Medals throughout its 55-year service.

+On June 05, 2026 Navy Headquarters gave order to number plate INAS 330 with a ceremony held on June 14, 2026 and the last squadron was retired.